LiberlandHacker/ops/PACKAGES.md

 # Packages

-A package is a way of distributing a given application with it's dependencies.
-All of this functionality is present in OPS proper but the package interface allows users to distribute their packages as a bundled resource without having to compile or add missing dependencies.
+A package is a way of distributing a given application with its dependencies.
+All of this functionality is present in OPS proper, but the package interface allows users to distribute their packages as a bundled resource without having to compile or add missing dependencies.

-Sometimes this is OS related and sometimes it's application specific but for OPS purpose there's no difference.
+Sometimes this is OS-related and sometimes it's application-specific, but for OPS purposes there's no difference.

-Think of common software that you would ```sudo apt-get install``` or web frameworks with native dependencies or something of that sort - it's not intended for developer specific in-house applications.
+Think of common software that you would ```sudo apt-get install``` or web frameworks with native dependencies or something of that sort: they're not intended for developer-specific in-house applications.

 Ready to create your own package?